The Progressive Corporation research snapshot

 Fundamental monitor

-Track monthly net premiums written, policies in force, personal auto growth, commercial auto profitability, combined ratio, catastrophe losses, Florida credits, reserve development, book value, and investment income.
+Track monthly net premiums written, policies in force, personal auto growth, commercial auto profitability, combined ratio, catastrophe losses, reserve development, book value, and analyst estimate revisions.

 Update scenario ranges after each monthly report.
-The stock can fall even with strong premiums if investors conclude that underwriting margins have peaked.
+Downgrades after the June report show that even strong premiums can be offset when investors conclude that underwriting margins have peaked.

 Investment research summary